Kluck911/PetFrends_Web_tests/README.md

   - for Mozila Firefox: py.test -v --driver Firefox --driver-path geckodriver.exe  -m 'all_test'
   - for Google Chrome: py.test -v --driver Chrome --driver-path chromedriver.exe  -m 'all_test'

 Note: You must use your path to webdriver if don't move driver to tests folder.
-You can use different marks for run some tests suits:
+You can use different marks to run some tests suits:

-      -  auth: tests for autentification page: https://petfriends.skillfactory.ru/login
+      -  auth: tests for the autentification page: https://petfriends.skillfactory.ru/login
-      -  main: tests for main page: https://petfriends.skillfactory.ru/all_pets
+      -  main: tests for the main page: https://petfriends.skillfactory.ru/all_pets
-      -  user: tests for "My Pets" page https://petfriends.skillfactory.ru/my_pets
+      -  user: tests for the page "My Pets": https://petfriends.skillfactory.ru/my_pets
       -  neg: all negative tests
       -  pos: all positive tests
-      -  all_tests: run all tests from "test" folder
+      -  all_tests: run all tests from the "test" folder

-     For examle:
+     For example:
       py.test -v --driver Firefox --driver-path geckodriver.exe  -m 'auth'

       py.test -v --driver Chrome --driver-path chromedriver.exe  -m 'user'